 The Apparel and Interior Merchandising Major provides a broad-based education in apparel and interiors with emphasis on fashion, business, technology, and design.
 The curriculum promotes the importance of conceptual thinking, analytical problem solving and creative development.
 This program of study enables students to develop attributes, skills and abilities to become effective contributors to businesses and organizations.

-Field trips and out-of-class experiences where students connect to the world of work are an important component for the AIM major.
-Trips include those to wholesale markets in Atlanta, GA, and High Point, NC, as well as trips in the local area to businesses, mills, and galleries where there is a connection to fashion and interiors.
+Field trips and out-of-class experiences where students connect to the world of work are an important component of the AIM major.
+Trips include those to wholesale markets in Atlanta, Ga., and High Point, N.C., as well as trips in the local area to businesses, mills, and galleries where there is a connection to fashion and interiors.
 Small class sizes allow professors to connect with students and be sensitive to

-Activities are structured to enhance academic and personal growth through a variety of classroom experiences including a student directed and produced fashion show, internship experiences, and participation in campus-wide promotional events.
+Activities are structured to enhance academic and personal growth through a variety of classroom experiences including a student directed and produced fashion show, undergraduate research, internship experiences, and participation in campus-wide promotional events.

 A variety of elective opportunities allows students to customize their curricular choices to meet personal interests and needs including:

 Fashion Study Tour introduces students to topics in the apparel and interior industry including design, market centers, manufacturing centers, wholesaling, retailing, historic design centers, and cultural centers of current prominence.